gvwilson/sensibleadventures/nardica/nardica.md

 and pushed her way into the crowd on the other side.

 And froze.
-And ducked back behind the carpet again.
+And ducked back behind the video carpet again.
 She squeezed her eyes shut.
 She must have been mistaken---she couldn't have seen what she thought she just saw.
 She shook her head and slowly peeked around the carpet's edge.